How to keep your houseplants healthy as the weather changes

 An important step in your cold-weather care routine is to give your botanicals one last feed this autumn.
 We don’t actually recommend feeding your plants over winter, as this is when they go into a dormant phase.
 This basically means they won’t benefit from further feeding.
 They also need this time to rest, and encouraging them to grow will put your plants under too much strain, causing weak growth when they reawaken in the spring.

 You can give your green beauties a little final boost using our Plantsmith Fortifying Houseplant Tonic.
-With 13 essential nutrients and kelp extract to stimulate cell growth, it nourishes plants and produces strong, healthy leaves – perfect for ensuring your botanicals remain beautiful, even throughout autumn and winter.
+With 13 essential nutrients and kelp extract to stimulate cell growth, it nourishes plants and produces strong, healthy leaves.
+This is perfect for keeping your houseplants healthy and ensuring your botanicals remain beautiful, even throughout autumn and winter.

 3. Clear debris and check for bugs